Sermon on Matthew 22:15-22

 We are not to act as gods of course—that’s exactly what Jesus was speaking out against—but we are called to act as God’s partners, God’s agents, God’s co-workers in the vineyard.

-As we reflect on the idea and the reality of empire, we know that many characteristics of the way empire was experienced in the time of Jesus are the same.
+As we reflect on the idea and the reality of empire, we know that many characteristics of the way empire was experienced in the time of Jesus are the same today.
 We have rulers—in some parts of the world they even continue to be called kings.
 And governments still work in ways that capitalize on fear, indifference, suffering and human failings.
 Remarkably, this empire, the government here in our own country even continues to view execution, the manner in which Jesus himself was killed, as a valid form of punishment in the year 2017.

 However, as we reflect, we must also recognize that in many ways empire is much different in our world today.